Learn all about global remittance business Mukuru.

 Mukuru enables our customers to move money around the world.
 We use the latest mobile and web-based technologies to deliver the safest and most efficient experience possible.
 But that’s just half the story.
 To really understand us, you need to know the why behind all we do.

-We exist as a remittances company to empower migrants typically excluded from mainstream financial services, to move money in a convenient, safe and affordable way.
+We exist as a remittances business to empower migrants typically excluded from mainstream financial services, to move money in a convenient, safe and affordable way.
 We know that every customer has a story; just as we do.
 So whether sending money home for school fees, the purchasing of seeds and farming equipment, hospital bills, rent or groceries, we are passionate about making each story end well.

 Fuel coupons and groceries are added to international talk time.
 The service is usable only from the UK.